MetaCell/nwb-explorer/README.md

 ### Run via Docker

-Under k8s folder we can find the dockerfile required to build a container for NWB-Explorer:
+There is a dockerfile ready to build a container for NWB-Explorer:

 ```bash
 cd nwb-explorer/k8s
 docker build -t nwb-explorer .
 docker run -it -p8888:8888 nwb-explorer
 ```
+Then, after the docker contained has started, the application is ready http://localhost:8888/geppetto

 ## Built With